 The lungo is made with more water ending in a less sharp and slightly more bitter flavor.
 It’s a taste that originated, and it’s still fancied in Europe in general.
 Espresso machines are either adjusted to drawing lungos, or they just let an espresso shot run longer.

 What is Espresso?

 Espresso is a shot of concentrated coffee made with an espresso machine that forces nearly boiling water through the ground coffee beans.
-It can be made with a wide variety of coffee beans, but it has to keep the same volume of 18 to 30ml.
+It can be made with a wide variety of coffee beans, but it has to keep the same volume of around 1 oz as mentioned earlier.
 It’s thicker and richer in flavor.

 Espresso originated in 1901 in Turin, Italy, with the invention of the espresso machine.
 It’s the base of all other drinks like latte, cappuccino, and macchiato.
 The short but powerful extraction method ensures that the espresso delivers an intense taste and aroma.

 Espresso and lungo have basic features by which they can be distinguished: pull time, volume, and taste.
 They both originate from Italy, but even when made with the same coffee beans, their taste and look are entirely different.
 Here’s a comparison list of the two brews to help you understand better.

 | – Rounded flavor|